ipld/ipld/glossary.md

 There is a `link` kind is implemented by [CID](#cid)s.

+#### DMT

+DMT is short for "**D**ata **M**odel **T**ree".
+It is a term we coined in IPLD to describe data that's -- well -- in the [Data Model](#data-model) form.

+The term "DMT" is usually only used when necessary for differentiation: for example, we might say: "this data isn't in JSON form anymore; we've parsed it into DMT form".
+Another example sentence might be: "this data was created with a library DSL, but really, its true form is a standard DMT".
+And so on.

+The concept of DMT could also be compared to the computer science concept of an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), but again, sometimes a unique term is useful for disambiguation.
+For example: "the DSL AST is somewhat richer than the DMT; the DMT only describes the logical elements of the document rather than the whole syntax used to specify them".
+(We also find the term "AST" somewhat of a bad match for what we mean by DMTs in IPLD, because an IPLD DMT is explicitly codec agnostic (in other words, syntax agnostic!), which doesn't line up well with the "S" in "AST".)

 #### Link

 A link is just another name for a [CID](#cid).